gradha/gradha.github.io/src/articles/06-small-big-mistakes.rst

 build instructions fail <https://github.com/Araq/Nimrod/issues/750>`_ (wait a second, why are build instructions not part of the `continuous integration farm
 <http://build.nimrod-lang.org/>`_?) and the issue is neglected for weeks or
 months.
-It is even less funny that this is neglected because Andreas himself has to manually upload files to the website, and starts to look like a bad joke when *after* updating the website, some pages are still missing, so he goes and uploads *again*.
+It is even less funny that this is neglected because somebody has to manually upload files to the website, and starts to look like a bad joke when *after* updating the website, some pages are still missing due to human error, so another manual interaction is needed.

 For somebody capable of creating a programming language the only possible answer is lack of attention to releases.
 When a lazy programmer is confronted